 My thoughts turn to The Boscombe Valley Mystery, when Sherlock Holmes said "Circumstantial evidence is a very tricky thing.
 It may seem to point very straight to one thing, but if you shift your own point of view a little, you may find it pointing in an equally uncompromising manner to something entirely different."

 Then my thoughts turn to A Fantastic Fear of Everything, when Jack said "No no no no--facts like that are beyond the realm of coincidence."

 - Seeing Zombies

 Bryan Patrick Miller enjoyed popularity in the Phoenix cosplay scene.
 Now others ponder the link between his mutant-slaying persona and the crimes for which he’s accused

-This article, or the Salinas case, is not a part of any book in the works by this author.
+This article is not a part of any book in the works by this author.

 © 2017 Keen Azariah